Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Tobacco, Smoking and Vaping Reduction Act and regulation will come into force on July 31, 2021
+The Tobacco, Smoking and Vaping Reduction Act and regulation came into force on July 31, 2021.

 The Tobacco, Smoking and Vaping Reduction Act (TSVRA) and regulation will help reduce the health harms associated with smoking and second-hand smoke, and address the rise in youth vaping.

 In Alberta, teen vaping rates rose to 30% in 2018-19 among students in grades 10 to 12.
 Current evidence shows that vaping has immediate and long-term health risks such as lung damage, nicotine poisoning and addiction.

 The new rules will make it harder to get and use tobacco and vaping products.
 This will help Alberta’s youth be healthier and ultimately reduce smoking and vaping-related health costs.